 /in its key.
 In fact, a "folder" in COS is an object with a storage capacity of 0 KB.

-|Private read/write||Only the root account has the read and write permissions on the folder.
-Non-root accounts (sub-accounts, other users' root accounts, or anonymous users) cannot access this folder.|
+|Private Read/Write||Only the root account has the read and write permissions on the folder.
+Non-root accounts (sub-accounts, the root accounts of other users, or anonymous users) cannot access the folder.|

-|Public read/write||Both the root account and non-root accounts (sub-accounts, other users' root accounts, or anonymous users) have the read and write permissions on the folder.|
+|Public Read/Write||Both the root account and non-root accounts (sub-accounts, the root accounts of other users, or anonymous users) have the read and write permissions on the folder.|

-|User permissions||User type||A root account refers to the root account ID of other user accounts, while a sub-account refers to the sub-account under the currently used root account.
+|User ACL||User Type||`Root account` indicates the root account of other users. `Sub-account` indicates the sub-account under the current root account.

 To grant the access permission to a sub-account of another root account, you need to grant the access permission to that root account first and then grant the access permission to the sub-account from that root account.

 |Write||Permission to write data|

 |Read ACL||Permission to read folder permission configuration.
 With this permission, you can obtain folder permission configuration details.|